Couper Collection

-The Couper Collection in Hove, Sussex UK is an internationally exhibited collection of artwork and installations by the British artist Max Couper, as well as a venue for: exhibitions and events by other artists; and youth art education projects.
+The Couper Collection is an internationally exhibited collection of artwork and installations by the British artist Max Couper, as well as a venue for exhibitions and events by other artists, and youth art education projects.

-The Couper Collection for many years exhibited its art in a floating gallery on converted barges, moored on the banks of the Thames in Battersea, London.
+Based in Hove, Sussex since 2022, the Couper Collection for many years exhibited its art in a floating gallery on converted barges, moored on the banks of the Thames in Battersea, London.

-Between 2001-2003 the Collection was a Focus Site of the London String of Pearls Golden Jubilee Festival, Patron HRH Prince Charles.
+Between 2001 and 2003 the Collection was a Focus Site of the London String of Pearls Golden Jubilee Festival, Patron Prince Charles.

+The Couper Collection Diamond Jubilee Bridge was launched in a ceremony during the sail by Queen Elizabeth II and Charles, Prince of Wales during the 2012 Thames Jubilee Pageant.

 Works

 Major works by Max Couper and the Couper Collection include: